-Final papers for junior seminars are due the second day of reading period.
-This is a University deadline.
+The paper should be submitted as an attachment in pdf format to an ordinary e-mail to the group instructor, with copies to the UGA and (Fall) DUS.
+The due date for the completed paper is Friday at the end of the first week of Wintersession.
+This is a University due date and extensions cannot be granted by individual departments or instructors.
 Late work cannot be accepted for grading by the department unless permission to do so is granted by the student's academic dean.
 There is a grade penalty of 1 point per weekday to a maximum of 10 (= a full letter grade) for lateness, unless a waiver is granted.
-Waivers require approval of the seminar instructor and the departmental representative.
+Waivers require approval of the group instructor and the DUS.

 Students who will be away on study abroad fall semester junior year will write the same kind of junior paper all students write spring semester (see below), in place of participation in a junior independent work group.
 Arrangements will be made as part of the process of approval of the study abroad application.
 Sophomores contemplating entering the department but being away on study abroad fall semester junior year should consult the DUS about getting a head start on the fall junior paper over the preceding summer or even spring semester sophomore year.